Dexalot/dexalot-docs/docs/contracts/PortfolioSub.md

 # PortfolioSub

-**Dexalot L1(previously subnet) Portfolio**
+**Subnet Portfolio**

-Receives deposits messages from the mainnets and sends withdraw requests backk to any mainnet.
+Receives messages from mainnet for deposits and sends withdraw requests to mainnet.
 It also transfers tokens between traders as their orders gets matched.

 **Dev notes:** \
-Allows only the native token to be withdrawn and deposited from/to the L1 wallet.
-Any other token deposit has to be done via PortfolioMain&#x27;s deposit functions that sends a message via the bridge.
+Allows only the native token to be withdrawn and deposited from/to the subnet wallet.
+Any other token has to be deposited via PortfolioMain deposit functions that sends a message via the bridge.
 When the bridge&#x27;s message receive event emitted PortfolioBridgeSub invokes processXFerPayload \
-All tokens including ALOT (native) can be withdrawn to mainnet using withdrawToken that will send the funds back to the user&#x27;s wallet in the mainnet. \
+All tokens including ALOT (native) can be withdrawn to mainnet using withdrawToken that will send the holdings back to the user&#x27;s wallet in the mainnet. \
 TradePairs needs to have EXECUTOR_ROLE on PortfolioSub contract. \
-*******Gas Abstraction*********
-If a trader deposits an XX token and has 0 ALOT in his Dexalot L1(subnet) wallet(Gas Tank), this contract will make a call to GasStation to deposit a small amount of ALOT to the user&#x27;s Gas Tank to be used for gas.
+If a trader deposits a token and has 0 ALOT in his subnet wallet, this contract will make a call to GasStation to deposit a small amount of ALOT to the user&#x27;s wallet to be used for gas.
-In return, It will deduct a tiny amount of the XX token transferred.
-This feature is called AutoFill and it aims shield the clients from gas Token management in the Dexalot L1(subnet).
+In return, It will deduct a tiny amount of the token transferred.
+This feature is called AutoFill and it aims shield the clients from gas Token management in the subnet.
 It is suffice to set usedForGasSwap&#x3D;false for all tokens to disable autofill using tokens.
 ALOT can and will always be used for this purpose.
-Similarly autofill will kick-in if the user&#x27;s balance falls below the set threshold, during the normal trading activity and will continue to deposit small amounts to the user&#x27;s Gas Tank.
-See autoFillPrivate

 ## Struct Types